MicrosoftDocs/cpp-docs/docs/linux/deploy-run-and-debug-your-linux-project.md

 ### CMake projects

 For CMake projects that target a remote Linux machine, you can specify a new remote debug machine in launch.vs.json.
 By default, the value of "remoteMachineName" is synchronized with the "remoteMachineName" property in CMakeSettings.json, which corresponds to your remote build machine.
-These properties no longer need to match, and the value of "remoteMachineName" in launch.vs.json will dictate which remote machine is used for deploy and debug.
+These properties no longer need to match, and the value of "remoteMachineName" in launch.vs.json dictate which remote machine is used for deploy and debug.

 ![The CMake remote debug machine specified in the launch_schema.json file.
 The remote Machine Name is ${debugInfo . remoteMachineName}](media/cmake-remote-debug-machine.png)

-IntelliSense will suggest all a list of all established remote connections.
+IntelliSense suggests a list of all established remote connections.
 You can add a new remote connection by navigating to **Tools** > **Options** > **Cross Platform** > **Connection Manager** or searching for "Connection Manager" in **Quick Launch**.

 If you want complete control over your deployment, you can append the following code block(s) to the launch.vs.json file.
 Remember to replace the placeholder values with real values: